max-talanov/1/Neurotechnologies_and_TRIZ/IM.md

 #### 2-4.
 Complex-Forced S-Fields (F-Fields)

+Enforcing of S-Fields could go with several standard ways.
+Most effectively we could enforce S-Fields with disperse ferromagnetic substance and magnetic field.

 ### 3. Transitions to Supersystem and Microlevel

 #### 3-1.
 Transitions to Bi-system and Poly-system

 ##### CPG